• Charging

 ✘ Not very interactive if you don’t want to use the charger selected

-Bonnet is a payment app that lets you plan routes across the UK and Europe and access charging through a single app (or RFID card if you prefer).
+OVO Charge is the new name for Bonnet, a payment app that lets you plan routes across the UK and Europe and access charging through a single app (or RFID card if you prefer).
 It is similar to the Electroverse app, except you can buy a number of Boosts which are subscriptions that get you a discount on all charging sessions.
-For £2 a month you can get 10% off charging, £8 gets you 15% off.
-The rapid networks to watch out for are Osprey, Ionity, MFG, and up and coming Evyve.
-It has also partnered to show untethered 7kW Connected Kerb chargers.
+For £2 a month you can get 10% off charging, Turbo £8 gets you 15% off.

 Main features of the best EV route planners